KillahPotatoes/arma.warfare/README.md

 If a player is killed the strength is deminished by one fifth.
 (Better stay alive)

 Strength determines manpower.
-Your active AI soldiers capturing new sectors are the lesser of 30 or strength.
+Your number  of active AI soldiers capturing new sectors are the lesser of 30 or your faction strength.

 ### Tier